alfnielsen/redux-saga-area/README.md

   })
 ```

-### Intercept and omitting fetch (auto generated)
+### Intercept produce methods

-From version 0.3.0 interception can be added from the options.
+From version 0.3.0 interception of produce methods can be added from the options.

+// See below for interception of action-creators (They need a little defferent approch, and it not set in options)

 There is 4 interception: